 stop the disc after track 7.

-comparison to the likes of "Musta Temppeli", "Marraskuussa" or "Baphometin Siunaus".
-The old school Black Metal feeling is
+in comparison to the likes of "Musta Temppeli", "Marraskuussa" or "Baphometin Siunaus".
+The old school black metal feeling

 sounded much better with a different mix, a raw demo-quality sound that focused on the guitars and left the drumming to the

 background.
 No amount of effects or studio trickery can replicate genuine rawness and Horna should have known better.
 While

 the record isn't a bad one, and is likely leagues ahead of most of the current crop of bands, it fails to live up the the

 standard set by the rest of the band's discography.
 Hopefully, they use a different studio next time, as well as dump the

 urine-soaked frontman and find someone more suitable for one of Finland's most respected black metal entities.
 Worth a listen,

 Return to index